 As additional security for the Bonds and any Additional Bonds there has been established a Reserve Fund.
 The Resolution provides that the Required Reserve for the Reserve Fund may be satisfied in whole or in part with cash, investments or one or more Reserve Fund Obligations (defined as qualifying credit facilities such as a bond insurance policy, a surety bond or a letter or line of credit).
 The Required Reserve is defined as an amount equal to the lesser of (i) the average annual principal and interest requirements on the Bonds or Additional Bonds or (ii) the amount determined by the Internal Revenue Code of 1986, as amended, and the regulations thereunder, as of the date of issuance of any hereafter issued Bonds or Additional Bonds issued with the intent that interest thereon will be excludable from the gross income of the registered owners thereof for federal income tax purposes, to be a reasonably required reserve or replacement fund.
-At delivery of the Bonds, the Authority will deposit Bond proceeds in an amount required to fully fund the Required Reserve.
+At delivery of the Bonds, the Authority will deposit the amount of money into the Reserve Fund necessary to be in compliance with the Required Reserve.